SnoElement/homebridge-roomba/README.md

 **Note**: There is no backwards compatibility.
 This major version (v3.x) requires Homebridge 1.8.0 or newer and always uses external accessories mode.

-📖 For detailed information about Matter support, see [External Accessories Documentation](./EXTERNAL_ACCESSORIES.md)
+📖 For detailed information about Matter support, see the plugin documentation or Homebridge Matter support resources.

 ### Cleaning Mission configuration